General Terms and Conditions

 (c) Advertiser further acknowledges and agrees that (i) Publisher has no special relationship with third-party Platforms, and no control over or responsibility for how or whether such third-party Platforms use or display Content provided by Publisher; and (ii) the appearance of any third-party trademarks on any Publisher marketing materials or websites is intended only to describe some of the recognizable Platforms where listings presence management may be important, and does not in any way imply any connection, approval, special arrangement or other relationship of any kind with such third-party Platforms.

 (b) Advertiser acknowledges and agrees that the URL is owned by Publisher and constitutes Publisher Property.
-Advertiser shall ensure that the domain name used to host the Testimonial Page and Publisher’s use thereof as contemplated under this Agreement does not infringe or violate any IP Rights, and Advertiser is solely responsible for conducting trademark clearance for such domain name.
-Provided Advertiser has paid Publisher in full under this Agreement and any other agreement(s) between Publisher and Advertiser, then upon written request and the furnishing and execution of appropriate forms acceptable to Publisher by Advertiser, during any Product Term with respect to the OPTIMA™ Product and for a period of 10 business days after expiration or cancellation of the Product, in consideration for payment of a one-time fee of $175 by Advertiser, Publisher agrees to assign its rights to Advertiser in the domain name used to host the Testimonial Page, and assist Advertiser to the extent necessary to secure such an assignment by reasonably cooperating with Advertiser to change the registrant associated with such domain name.
-Otherwise, for the avoidance of doubt, after the expiration or cancellation of the last Product Term with respect to the applicable OPTIMA™ Product, Publisher may take any action with respect to the URL, or use the URL for any purpose, in its sole discretion, including return the URL to the registrar it was purchased from or redirect it to a different website, and the Content comprising Advertiser’s Testimonial Page, including testimonials (if any), may be permanently lost.
+Advertiser shall ensure that the domain name used to host the Testimonial Page or Rich Content Website and Publisher’s use thereof as contemplated under this Agreement does not infringe or violate any IP Rights, and Advertiser is solely responsible for conducting trademark clearance for such domain name.
+Provided Advertiser has paid Publisher in full under this Agreement and any other agreement(s) between Publisher and Advertiser, then upon written request and the furnishing and execution of appropriate forms acceptable to Publisher by Advertiser, during any Product Term with respect to the OPTIMA™ Product and for a period of 10 business days after expiration or cancellation of the Product, in consideration for payment of a one-time fee of $175 by Advertiser, Publisher agrees to assign its rights to Advertiser in the domain name used to host the Testimonial Page or Rich Content Website, and assist Advertiser to the extent necessary to secure such an assignment by reasonably cooperating with Advertiser to change the registrant associated with such domain name.
+Otherwise, for the avoidance of doubt, after the expiration or cancellation of the last Product Term with respect to the applicable OPTIMA™ Product, Publisher may take any action with respect to the URL, or use the URL for any purpose, in its sole discretion, including return the URL to the registrar it was purchased from or redirect it to a different website, and the Content comprising Advertiser’s Testimonial Page or Rich Content Website, including testimonials (if any), may be permanently lost.

 4. Reputation Management Assistance.